 - Providing new and existing resources, strategies, activities, including standards-aligned curricula to assure that students are offered challenging, academic and career-related experiences.

 - Providing students an awareness of the many career opportunities available within the sector.

 - Establishing learning opportunities and partnerships that increase career guidance and educational relevance leading to improved student involvement and achievement and preparation for continued education and careers in the AME Industry Sector.

-- Integrating arts career and academic curriculum including industry-based standards.
+- Integrating arts career and academic curriculum that includes industry-based standards.

 - Identifying and supporting the development of AME Industry Sector digital resources and related links to arts career industries and educational opportunities.

 AME courses and broad-based programs are supported by a variety of state, federal, and private funding streams, including California Partnership Academy Grants, Specialized Secondary Programs Grants, and the Carl D. Perkins Vocational and Technical Education Act funds.
+Certain AME pathway programs are also supported by the Career Pathways Trust Grants as part of local or regional collaborative.
 Additional funds for leadership development in this industry sector are provided through federal Carl D. Perkins funds.
-The AME Industry Sector Lead in the High School Transformation Unit is assigned to oversee and monitor projects and activities supporting the AME Industry Sector programs.
+The AME Industry Sector Lead in the High School Innovations and Initiative Office is assigned to oversee and monitor projects and activities supporting the AME Industry Sector programs.

-AME Industry Sector curriculum programs serve over 208,000 students statewide in grades seven through adult.
+AME Industry Sector curriculum programs serve over 147,000 students statewide in grades seven through twelve.
 AME programs exits in a variety of delivery models, including District CTE, Linked Learning and California Partnership Academies, Regional Occupational Programs, Tech Prep 2+2, and articulated Community College programs.